Background pattern

 Hydrochloric acid (for pH adjustment), water for injectable preparations

-Olimel N12E is a conditioned emulsion for perfusion in a 3-compartment bag.
-One compartment contains a lipid emulsion, another a solution of amino acids with electrolytes, and the third a solution of glucose with calcium.
+Olimel N12E is an emulsion for infusion packaged in a 3-compartment bag.
+One compartment contains a lipid emulsion, another an amino acid solution with electrolytes, and the third a glucose solution with calcium.
 These compartments are separated by non-permanent seals.
 Before administration, the contents of the compartments must be mixed by rolling the bag over itself from the top of the bag until the seals are open.

 Appearance before reconstitution:

-• The amino acid and glucose solutions are transparent, colorless, or slightly yellowish.
+• The amino acid and glucose solutions are clear, colorless, or slightly yellowish.

 • The lipid emulsion is homogeneous and has a milky appearance.